lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 Default is 6 months.

-### Option: `purge_statistics.backup` (required)
+### Option: `purge_statistics.archive` (required)

 Whether export the data before deletion.

+Default is disabled.

 **Note:** The export location is in the `/share/purged-statistics` folder, that can be acessed with eg. the Samba share add-on.
-This folder is also part of the full backup of Homeassistant, so without moving these exported olda data anywhere, they will be part of the Homeassistant backup (not the add-on's backup, these are deleted from the database, these are archive values, not belonging to the add-on anymore).
+This folder is also part of the full backup of Homeassistant, so without moving these exported old data anywhere, they will be part of the Homeassistant backup (not the add-on's backup, these are deleted from the database, these are archive values, not belonging to the add-on anymore).

 ### Option: `databases` (required)